siamakrostami/PedometerHelper/README.md

 # PedometerHelper

 ## Description
-A simple pedometer app that written in mvvm architecture
+A simple pedometer app that written in Swift 5 and mvvm architecture

 ## Usage
 This is a simple pedometer code that allows you to fetch CoreMotion datas directly from sensors.